-For the year ended November 30, 2020, the Company incurred \$116,506 (2019: \$15,785) in exploration and evaluation expenditures on its other properties and recorded a write down of \$114,056 in relation to the Warmbad project.
+For the period ended February 28, 2021, the Company incurred \$5,298 (2020: \$23,512) in exploration and evaluation expenditures on its other properties.
 For 2020, the Company estimates its work program at approximately \$0.25 million, which will focus on selected exploration programs and metallurgical studies.